 Print out this new overtime rules checklist to keep the most important considerations top-of-mind:

-Review these resources to learn more about the final rule:
+Review this resource to learn more about overtime.

 Image: US Dept. of Labor

 It is important to look at what is going on before making any decision.
 Also, it is better to consider how the employees are feeling instead of thinking that you are being cheated.
 Don’t let your emotions come in the way of your decision.

 Being salaried was meant to mean that you were not an hourly employee yet employers expect you to work 40 hours even if you can get the same work being done by other employees in 30 hours.
 Exempt is just one big scam.
 Where else in our economy are people expected to give away free labor?
 Yet today employers track every hour you work and expect you to work overtime.
 Not once have I heard of an employer going great you got your work done for the week have 10 hours back.
 Never.
 This law should cover all Exempt employees.
 Or employers need to stop tracking exempt employees hours.

 At my company if a salaried employee works less than 40 hours, they have to use vacation time to make up the difference.
 If you put in more than 40, you get no compensation.
 So if you work less than 40, you’re hourly, more than 40, you’re salaried.